 - 1. The Warden and Fellows may in every year set apart out of the revenues of the College such sum as they may think proper, to be applied in maintaining and improving the Library of the College, and in payment of expenses connected therewith. - 2.
-The College shall so far as practicable provide and maintain suitable lecture rooms and studies for the use of Fellows. - 3.
-Subject to the following provisions, the Warden and Fellows shall have the free disposal of all the rooms within the College: - (i) No Fellow shall have rooms assigned to him or her unless he or she has declared an intention to reside, or shall be permitted to retain rooms after he or she has ceased to reside, unless he or she is serving the College as Bursar or Librarian, in which case the Warden and Fellows may, if they think fit, assign rooms to him or her though not actually resident.
+The College shall so far as practicable provide and maintain suitable lecture rooms and studies for the use of Fellows.

+No Fellow shall have rooms assigned to him unless he has declared his intention to reside, or shall be permitted to retain rooms after he has ceased to reside, unless he is serving the College as Bursar or Librarian, in which case the Warden and Fellows may, if they think fit, assign rooms to him though not actually resident.
 They may also, if they think fit, assign rooms to any Fellow acting as Chaplain.
-They may further set apart rooms for temporary occupation by non-resident Fellows when in Oxford, and may, if they think fit, permit rooms to be occupied by persons not being Fellows who are engaged in study and temporarily resident in Oxford. - (ii) For the purpose of this clause residence means pernoctation within the College walls for an aggregate period of not less than thirteen weeks in the academical year. - 4.
-The Warden and Fellows may, if they think fit, set apart and allow such moderate sum of money from the corporate revenues of the College as the cost of food may from time to time render advisable for the provision of a common College luncheon and dinner, whether in Hall or in some public room of the College, of which the Warden and each of the Fellows of the College and also each Honorary Fellow shall be entitled to partake without charge.
+They may further set apart rooms for temporary occupation by non-resident Fellows when in Oxford, and may, if they think fit, permit rooms to be occupied by persons not being Fellows who are engaged in study and temporarily resident in Oxford.

+For the purpose of this clause residence means pernoctation within the College walls for an aggregate period of not less than thirteen weeks in the academical year.

+Subject to the foregoing provisions, the Warden and Fellows shall have the free disposal of all rooms within the College.

+3. The Warden and Fellows may, if they think fit, set apart and allow such moderate sum of money from the corporate revenues of the College as the cost of food may from time to time render advisable for the provision of a common College luncheon and dinner, whether in Hall or in some public room of the College, of which the Warden and each of the Fellows of the College and also each Honorary Fellow shall be entitled to partake without charge.